-Click HERE to shop alexandrite, or scroll to the bottom of the article.
+Click HERE to shop alexandrite effect, or scroll to the bottom of the article.

 Alexandrite is the traditional birthstone for the month of June.